How to close sales over the phone

 No 7: Set a goal for number of calls made

-Set yourself a goal every day for number of calls you will make.
+Set a goal every day for the number of outbound phone calls you will make.

 With modern Sales Management software, this is easy to do, yet many sales people don’t do it.